 Wind Direction: An automated filter was implemented to remove data spikes and was applied to both the port and starboard (true and relative) wind direction.
 The filter was applied only in a few selected regions which appeared to be very noisy or spiky.
 The majority of the spikes appeared to have been correctly flagged and removed.
 However with automated filtering it is possible that a very small percentage of data points may have been misidentified.
-The filter removes data points when the wind speed is below 2.0 knots (wind direction is indeterminate) or when spikes are detected to be more than 60 degrees from a moving average.
+The filter removes data points when both the wind speed is below 2.0 knots (wind direction is indeterminate) and when spikes are detected to be more than 45 degrees from the moving average.
 To further clean the data, some additional manual QC'ing was also applied.
-Due to issues with starboard wind speed data (as described above), the derived starboard true wind direction data has consequently all been flagged as suspect, approximately 99.9% of the starboard data has been flagged as suspect and 0.1% has been removed (NaNed).